 A few years ago the law changed to require that children use a child restraint until at least 7 years old.
-There was a lot of noise at the time about how inconvenient that might be, but the truth is your child's safety is never about convenience and many parents don't seem to mind being able to say "hey, the law says you have to".
+There was a lot of noise at the time about how inconvenient that might be, but the truth is your child's safety is never about convenience.

 Today's post breaks down what the law is, and also explains what best practice is.
 In our opinion, it's better to implement best practice when it comes to your child's safety.
 Hopefully this post provides some points that help explain to your children why you think they should still use their booster, even if they could technically ride without one without breaking the law.

 What is the law on using a child restraint or booster seat?

 Legally, children need to be in appropriate child restraints until they are seven.
 Most parents will move to a booster seat when their child outgrows a harnessed child restraint.
 There is no law on when you must move your child into a booster.
 However, you must keep within the manufacturer's guidelines as to age and weight to ensure your child's safety.

 Your child doesn't need a booster at 8 years old = myth.